Deool: Plot

-There is now demand for a Dattatrey temple.
+There is now a demand for a Dattatrey temple.
 Bhau doesn't approve it as he wants the funds to be used for better purposes, as Anna also has vision to build a Hospital in the village.
 But since Bhau, helpless looking at the village so demanding, the temple is built.

 And slowly the village becomes a holy place.
 Mangrul goes through a 360 degree change due to commercialization, but nobody is complaining except Anna.
 Soon, blinded by the commercial progress, God is forgotten.
 Every village has a right to progress commercially, but how ethical it is to use a temple and its good to achieve it?